ALASKA 7 DAYS + Extensions

 • Check into Park Ranger Programs and Field seminars.

-Flightseeing:
+• Flightseeing:

 • Several flightseeing companies operate from Talkeetna, Denali Park, Healy and Kantishna with offices just outside of the park.

-• While many companies offer fly-over tours, these companies have permission from the National Park Service to land on glaciers within the park: Fly Denali (866-733-7768), K2 Aviation (800-764-2291) and Talkeetna Air Taxi (800-533-2219).
+• While many companies offer fly-over tours, the following companies have permission from the National Park Service to land on glaciers within the park: Fly Denali (866-733-7768), K2 Aviation (800-764-2291) and Talkeetna Air Taxi (800-533-2219).

 • Overnight: Denali.